 provide or restrict access to your student record

 Do you want to ensure that USF doesn't release your information?

-If you’re concerned about safeguarding your student record information, visit OASIS to request that USF excludes the release of your directory information.
+If you’re concerned about safeguarding your student record information, visit Archivum to request that USF excludes the release of your directory information.
 USF currently defines directory information as:

 - The student's name.

 - The student's classification and major field of study.

 - The student's participation in officially recognized activities and sports.